1. Mysterious Oak Tree

 Being so enthralled in the story Riley didn't notice the delicate, hovering object coming toward her until the plain white craft obnoxiously settled itself on the pages of her book.

-Shocked, Riley gasped and stared at the folded paper in the form of an airplane.
+Shocked, Riley gasped and stared at the folded paper plane.
 Confused and slightly annoyed that someone interrupted her, she looked up only to see an empty field; the gym class from earlier already gone.

 Riley scanned around at her surroundings but it was just an open plane of grass, nobody in sight and nowhere to hide.
 She inclined forward and peered over at the corner of the school to see if someone might be behind the wall but it was useless since she was under the big tree and out of view.